austinchia/Patient-Information-DB/README.md

-# patient-information-db
+# Patient-Information-DB
-A Database project made using SQL on SQLite
+A project using SQL
+Created a simple sample patient database on SQLite